Cambridge's Affordable Housing Overlay

 Allow taller housing developments (up to 7 stories) along commercial corridors like Massachusetts Avenue and Cambridge Street.

-Change review process to eliminate costly citizen lawsuits which have been used to delay housing construction.
+Developments are by-right, meaning the process is changed to eliminate costly citizen lawsuits which have been used to delay housing construction.

-With these changes, we could reopen Cambridge to new affordable housing development citywide to support our families in need of housing today.
-By bringing land costs per unit back in line, we can expect to resume purchasing new properties to build on.
+With these changes, we can reopen Cambridge to new affordable housing development citywide to support our families in need of housing today.
+By bringing land costs per unit back in line specifically for affordable development, we can expect to resume purchasing new properties to build on.
 With relaxed zoning citywide, we can open up parts of Cambridge that have previously been out of reach financially.
-In the end, the proposed Affordable Housing Overlay is a tool to help get the city moving again on building new affordable housing.
+In the end, the Affordable Housing Overlay is a tool to help get the city moving again on building new affordable housing across the city.

 New homes don’t always mean new construction.
 The proposed 100% Affordable Housing Overlay will support more than just new construction, by relaxing zoning rules across the board.
 With relaxed zoning rules, it will be easier to create new homes in the existing buildings we have -- something made difficult or impossible by the restrictive zoning in the city today.